prasadus92/ecommerce-store/README.md

 mvn clean install
 ```

-The name of the generated JAR is `online-store-application.jar`.
+The name of the generated JAR is `ecommerce-store-application.jar`.

 To build the Dockerfile as well (make sure that the Docker daemon is running) -